tensorflow/docs/site/en/install/errors.md

 and [Stack Overflow](https://stackoverflow.com/questions/tagged/tensorflow){:.external}
 to track and document build and installation problems.

-The following list contains error messages with links to answers or discussion.
-If you find a installation or build problem that is not listed here, please search the GitHub issues and Stack Overflow.
-If you still don't see the error message, ask a new question on Stack Overflow with the `tensorflow` tag.
+The following list links error messages to a solution or discussion.
+If you find an installation or build problem that is not listed, please search the GitHub issues and Stack Overflow.
+If you still can't find the error message, ask a new question on Stack Overflow with the `tensorflow` tag.

 <table>

-<tr> <th>GitHub issue or Stack&nbsp;Overflow</th> <th>Error Message</th> </tr>
+<tr><th>GitHub issue or Stack&nbsp;Overflow</th> <th>Error Message</th></tr>
 <tr>
   <td><a href="https://stackoverflow.com/q/36159194">36159194</a></td>
   <td><pre>ImportError: libcudart.so.<i>Version</i>: cannot open shared object file:
   No such file or directory</pre></td>
 </tr>
 <tr>
   <td><a href="https://stackoverflow.com/q/41991101">41991101</a></td>
   <td><pre>ImportError: libcudnn.<i>Version</i>: cannot open shared object file:
   No such file or directory</pre></td>
 </tr>
 <tr>
   <td><a href="http://stackoverflow.com/q/36371137">36371137</a> and
   <a href="#Protobuf31">here</a></td>